Alaska red-tailed hawk

-The Alaska red-tailed hawk (Buteo jamaicensis alascensis) is a subspecies of red-tailed hawk that breeds (and is probably resident) from southeastern coastal Alaska to the Queen Charlotte Islands and Vancouver Island in British Columbia.
+The Alaska red-tailed hawk (Buteo jamaicensis alascensis) is a subspecies of red-tailed hawk that breeds (and is probably resident) from southeastern coastal Alaska to Haida Gwaii (previously Queen Charlotte Islands) and Vancouver Island in British Columbia.
 Despite its northerly distribution, this is the second smallest of the red-tailed hawks.
 Only the Jamaican red-tailed hawk (B. j. jamaicensis) is smaller.
+Little is known about this subspecies compared to other subspecies of red-tailed hawk.